Euronext CEO sees growing momentum for new stock listings

-AIX-EN-PROVENCE Euronext's (ENX.PA) chief executive Stephane Boujnah sees a growing momentum for new stock listings in the second half of the year, following the French and Dutch elections, he said on Sunday.
+AIX-EN-PROVENCE (Reuters) - Euronext's (ENX.PA) chief executive Stephane Boujnah sees a growing momentum for new stock listings in the second half of the year, following the French and Dutch elections, he said on Sunday.

 Euronext saw 15 companies making their debut on its four stock exchanges over the first half of the year, raising 2.7 billion euros ($3.1 billion).
 That was the same number as the first half of 2016, with 3.2 billion euros raised.